rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 return <Button as="span" />;
 ```

-#### 2.8 All virtualized properties of Picker, the default value is changed from `true` to `false`
+#### Disable all picker `virtualized` by default

-All pickers are closed `virtualized`.
-If you want to continue using it in the project, you need to manually open it.
+The default value of virtualized for all pickers is `false`.
+If you want to continue using it in the project, you need to set it to `true`.

 ```js
 <SelectPicker virtualized />
 ```

-#### 2.9 Cascader/MutilCascader/TreePicker/CheckTreePicker improves the way to update children asynchronously
+#### Improve the way to update children asynchronously

 In order to facilitate asynchronous updating of child nodes, a new `getChildren` property has been added.
+Affected components:

+- Cascader
+- MutilCascader
+- TreePicker
+- CheckTreePicker

 ```js
 getChildren:(node: ItemDataType) => Promise<ItemDataType[]>